Celvis-wq/RIPHwID/README.md

-# RIPHwID
+# RIPHwID BETA
 # Version: 0.0.1

 ## Purpose:

 - Future HwID spoofer

 TO BE UPDATED!
+This is a work in progress
 <br />

 ## FAQ: